mattl135/Wage-Wizard/README.md

  5. Wage Wizard should now be able to be executed with the Cloud Database.
 Note that if local database is required follow the steps below.

  ## Instructions on running the program with a local database
- 1. Change the variable "useProductionDB" in the path "Wage-Wizard\Data\WageWizzardContext.cs" to "False".
+ 1. Ensure that the variable "useProductionDB" in the path "Wage-Wizard\Data\WageWizzardContext.cs" is set to "False".
  2. Open the package manager console by Menu Bar > View > Other Windows > Package Manager Console.
  3. Enter the command "update-database" into the Package Manager Console.
  4. When the command has finished running, the program should be able to be run.